Shopify/shopify-api-js/docs/migrating_to_isomorphic.md

    </div>

-1. `Shopify.Utils.getEmbeddedAppUrl` is now `shopify.utils.getEmbeddedAppUrl`, and it's now `async` and takes an object.
+1. `Shopify.Utils.getEmbeddedAppUrl` is now `shopify.utils.getEmbeddedAppUrl`, is `async` and takes an object.
    <div>Before

    ```ts